MrSingh/notes/content/notes/data_quality.md

 ### Discovery

 + What are the data quality issues?
++ What are the business impacts of these data quality issues?
++ Can you measure the impact and or risk?
 + Where are the data quality issues arising?
 + Is it at the source, before it enters your main database, data warehouse, or data lake?
 + Is it happening during the ETL process, when data is added to the database?
 + Is it a problem that is manifesting itself during the analysis phase or when it is published in the report or dashboard?
 + Most importantly, do we have a data owner that can help?

+Part of 'Discovery', is to understand the data quality issues and the business impact they have.
+Is it easier to wrangle the data post data entry than it is to change systems and proceeses that will lead to better data?
+Changing well defined processes that may inconvience a customer for better data input may have an adverse effect - especially if you can fix it relatively easily.
+It's important to to understand at which stage you will tackle that data issue.
+It's impotant to frame it in the value or risk associated with it to the business - you must be able to meaure the impact in some way.

+> “No data is clean, but most is useful.” — Dean Abbott

 Understanding the lineage of your data will greatly help.
 Where the data comes from, how it is transformed into new data points, what calculations are done, and how that is presented in reports or dashboards.
 Normally, many aspects of definition (see below) are already in place; however, more than likely, it will be incomplete.

-> "If you can't show the lineage of your data, how can you trust it?" - Puneet Thukral
+If you can't show the lineage of your data, how can you trust it?

+Data Lineage is important in tracking data quility issues.
+There are a number of Cloud services such as Snowflake and Azure that provide a suite of tools that can help.

 Defining data is critical in cleaning bad data but also maintaining quality data.
 It's an important part of the strategy to maintain quality data sources to help drive data-decision making to achieve positive business outcomes.